 - Choose an alternative lawyer to act in the purchase, not forgetting to check they are Convince your conveyancer to use their best endeavours to join the Halifax conveyancing panel

-I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a straight forward, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what was supposed to be a quick, no chain conveyancing.
 Great Linford is the location of the property.
-Can you shed any light on this issue?
+Is there any guidance you can impart?

 Flying freeholds in Great Linford are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Great Linford you must be sure that your lawyer goes through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Even where you use a solicitor outside Great Linford you must be sure that your lawyer goes through the deeds very carefully.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Great Linford may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.